canonical/checkbox/checkbox-ng/docs/units/test-plan.rst

     identifier and cannot be a regular expression pattern.
     Also note that only resource jobs are allowed in this section.

+``nested_part``:
+   A multi-line list of test-plan identifiers whose contents will become part of this test-plan.
+This is a method of creating a tree of test plans, something that can be useful for organisation and de-duplication of test plan definitions.
+For a full discussion of this capability see :ref:`nested-test-plan`

 ``exclude``:
     A multi-line list of job identifiers or patterns matching such identifiers that should be excluded from execution.